 It’s also worth noting that psilocybin has recently been considered a breakthrough therapy by the FDA.
 With clinical trials fast tracked to finish in a couple of years, this could mean legalized therapy soon after.

 Decriminalization is not the same as legalization, but it does provide a bit more protection from prosecution compared to other places in the United States.
 Unlike legalization, which establishes a regulated legal market, decriminalization simply removes the threat of criminal prosecution.

 This protection extends only to personal possession or use.
 It does not extend to possession with intent to distribute according to the decriminalization bills in any city.
 In this way, decriminalization is intended to be more of a harm reduction measure than a full solution of its own.

-Since decriminalization doesn’t open the same legal doors for professional therapeutic use of controlled substances, legal psychedelic therapy isn’t yet available in Santa Cruz, Denver or Oakland.
+Since decriminalization doesn’t open the same legal doors for professional therapeutic use of controlled substances, legal psychedelic therapy isn’t yet available in Ann Arbor, Denver, Oakland, Santa Cruz, or Somerville.
 That said, these cities are good places to be if you’d like to participate in a clinical trial.

 Ketamine Therapy Clinics